Lamaro25/Customdesignsla-site/content/bracelets/cuff/aztec-cuff-10mm.md

 ## Craftsmanship

-- Hand-cast and finished
+- Hand-cast and hand-finished
 - Assembled and polished in Del Rio, Texas

 ## Notes

 - Designed to be worn alone or stacked with other cuffs
 - Natural patina will develop over time
-- Each piece is unique due to hand finishing
+- Each piece is unique due to hand-finishing